aa-sharma/upper_karnali_tls/README.md

 The purpose of this study is to design a	100 km 400 kV double-circuit transmission line (up to the Nepal-India border) connecting the power generated at the Upper Karnali hydropower site to the Indian grid.

 ## Simulation & Analysis
+The simulations will be performed using python (with the help of libraries like rasterio, numpy, matplotlib, shapely, and pyproj).
+The program will try to mimic the logic of industry tools like PLS-CADD.

 ### 1. Terrain Intake & Routing Strategy
+The Upper Karnali powerhouse sits in a deep, rugged canyon at approximately 28.90° N, 81.44° E. To reach the plains of India, the transmission line must drop out of the Himalayan foothills (Siwalik/Churia range) and head down toward Terai (plains) near the India border.

+As the first step, the digital elevation model (DEM) for Eastern Nepal from NASADEM Merged DEM Global dataset will be used to plot a 3D surface mesh of the 100km corridor

 ### 2. Conductor Selection & Sag-Tension Modelling
 ### 3. Automated Tower Spotting
 ### 4. Verification